 Platinum can be an effective way to diversify your investment portfolio with a tangible asset that you can hold in your hand and store easily at home.
 As a hard asset, its value is intrinsic and can serve as a store of value and a hedge against inflation.

 Like other precious metals, platinum trading is performed based on commodities contracts for future delivery.
 The spot price of platinum is the current price that contract futures are being traded for potential delivery of the contract.
 As futures. most platinum and other precious metals are sold long before the platinum ore is mined or refined into .995 pure form.

 The platinum spot price serves as a benchmark for buyers and sellers.
 For instance, the prices of retail platinum products, like coins or bars, are often set based on the platinum spot price plus a premium to account for production costs, dealer markup, etc.

 Platinum bullion dealers buy, sell and price their products in relation to the ask and buy spot prices.
 The spot price of platinum refers to the price of one troy ounce of platinum.
 Platinum bullion must be of a specific fineness in order to be accepted into LBMA or COMEX storage vaults.

 The ask spot price is what people, commodity traders and bullion dealers is the platinum spot price that they will be selling at per ounce.
 The buy spot price is the price at which the same groups will be buying platinum.

-The Troy weight is a system primarily used for measuring precious metals like silver, gold and platinum.
-One troy ounce is the equivalent of 31.1034768 grams.
+One troy ounce is the equivalent of 31.1034768 grams, which is a little more than the standard avoirdupois ounce that weighs 28.3495 grams.
 There are 12 troy ounces in a troy pound, rather than 16 ounces found in the 'avoirdupois' pound more commonly used for measuring weight in the United States.